-For the cases of $n = 5p$ in Table~\ref{tab:dBNsim5}, the EE-DAG sampler has an outstanding performance, with the highest number of expected edges and also the least number of reversed and false positive edges.
+For the cases of $n = 5p$, we report our comparisons in the Supplemental Material.
+The EE-DAG sampler had an outstanding performance, with a lower SHD and a higher Jaccard index.
 These observations are largely in agreement with our expectation.
 The EE-DAG sampler searches for DAGs by sampling from a posterior distribution under the product multinomial model with a conjugate Dirichlet prior, which is close to $\ell_0$ regularization when $n$ is large.
-Thus, it is expected to have good performance when $p$ is small.
+Thus, it is expected to have good performance when $p$ is small and $n$ is large.
 However, the search is combinatorial in nature, which makes it impractical for even moderately large networks (such as the graphs with $p=100$ here).
-On the contrary, our CD algorithm showed no problem in estimating graphs with $p=100$ nodes and can obtain comparable or even better results than the cases of $p=50$.
+On the contrary, our CD algorithm showed no problem in estimating graphs with hundreds of nodes and can obtain comparable or better results in the cases of $n=p=50$.